What are the Dead Sea Scrolls, the ancient texts from the Hebrew Bible found in the caves of Qumran?

 Qumran has three cemeteries, the main burial ground located just to the east of the site.
 It's estimated that 1,000 tombs are located in them, some dating to the time of Qumran but others (such as those made by local Bedouin) dating to much later.

 The relationship between the scrolls and Qumran is a source of great scholarly debate.
 Some researchers, such as de Vaux, have argued that the scrolls were deposited in the caves by the Essenes, who in turn lived at Qumran.
-On the other hand, some scholars, such as Magen and Peleg, argue that the site itself has no relationship to the scrolls, the manuscripts being deposited by refugees, likely from Jerusalem, fleeing the Roman army.
+On the other hand, some scholars, such as Magen and Peleg, argue that the site itself has no relationship to the scrolls, and that the manuscripts were deposited by refugees, likely from Jerusalem, fleeing the Roman army.

 Sign up for the Live Science daily newsletter now